 Law enforcement will tell you that most crimes happen due to opportunity:

 - Lock your vehicle at all times and Remove all valuable items from your vehicle at night, including firearms and electronics.

 - Prior to arriving at the shopping center, lock all your valuables in the trunk of your vehicle.

 - Watch for people who may be following you.
 This can occur inside as well as outside.
 If you suspect someone following you, report it to security immediately.

-The threat of theft isn't just when you walk out your door.
+The threat of theft isn’t just when you walk out your door.
 Scams also go up this time of year, and many of those happen through phone calls and online.
-Click here for a list of the 12 most common scams that happen during the holiday season.